andywer/stellar-uri/README.md

 Note: to use this package your in the browser it must support the [URL interface](https://developer.mozilla.org/en-US/docs/Web/API/URL#Browser_compatibility).
 If you would like to use it in a version not listed here consider [using a polyfill](https://www.npmjs.com/package/url-polyfill).

+## Changes introduced by this fork

+- `StellarUri` is not an abstract class anymore, but can be instantiated using any Stellar URI of any type, providing the basic getters, signature verification, etc.
+- Instances of `StellarUri` and its subclasses are immutable: Use the `StellarUriBuilder` and its subclasses to construct one
+- Instances of `StellarUri` can be signed after building them using `uri.sign()` which will also not mutate the instance, but return a signed clone of the instance
+- Subclasses have been renamed: `StellarTransactionUri` & `StellarPayUri` (sounds more natural?)
+- Easier to support custom types now: You can extend the `StellarUri` / `StellarUriBuilder` classes or just use the generic parser & builder directly
+- Many tests are missing now – need to port them
+- The API (as in the classes' methods) has been changed a lot (I'm sorry!)

 ## Installation

 ```bash